Card on File - FAQs and Troubleshooting

 Permissions & Team Management

-Why can't I delete a saved card?
+Why can’t a saved card be deleted?

-Can I customize who can add cards?
+Can control over who can add cards be customized?

 Troubleshooting Common Issues

-Issue: "Card charge failed"
+❗ Issue: "Card charge failed"

 Common reasons: